 Researching racial equity: The value of centering lived experience in the research process

-In part four of J-PAL North America’s researching racial equity blog series, we discuss how research plays a critical role in identifying structural inequities in systems and policies that disproportionately affect communities of color.
-We sit down with Anthony Barrows, Managing Partner and Founder of the Center for Behavioral Design and Social Justice, to understand how to center lived experiences throughout the research process and in impact evaluations.
+In J-PAL North America’s researching racial equity blog series, we discuss how research plays a critical role in identifying structural inequities in systems and policies that disproportionately affect communities of color.
+In part four, we sit down with Anthony Barrows, Managing Partner and Founder of the Center for Behavioral Design and Social Justice, to understand how to center lived experiences throughout the research process and in impact evaluations.

 Defining lived experience and what it means to center this experience